szarroug3/dota-data/docs/implementation/frontend-implementation.md

 - ✅ **Type Safety**: Comprehensive TypeScript coverage throughout
 - ✅ **Maintainable Code**: Reduced duplication and improved organization
 - ✅ **User Experience**: Optimistic updates, validation, and proper loading states

-**CRITICAL ISSUE**: Match details panel and hero summary components still use 100% mock data and need immediate attention to complete the integration.
+- ✅ **Enhanced Match Details**: Advanced performance chart with teamfight tooltips and real data integration
+- ✅ **Improved Hero Summary**: Real hero aggregation with high-performing heroes toggle

+**NEXT FOCUS**: Component architecture refactoring to separate processing logic from presentation components for better maintainability and testability.

-The application is ready for feature development with a solid, maintainable foundation, but requires completion of Phase 2.7 to fully integrate real data into the match details components.
+The application is ready for feature development with a solid, maintainable foundation, and the next phase will focus on improving component architecture for better separation of concerns.